Weak optimal transport with unnormalized kernels: The particular case of conical cost functions

-Since both $\eta$ and $\mu$ are inner regular, this inequality is actually true for any measurable set $A$ of $\R^d.$ In particular, if $\mu(A)=0$ then it easily follows that $\eta(A)=0$ and so $\eta$ is absolutely continuous with respect to $\mu$.
+Since both $\eta$ and $\mu$ are inner regular, this inequality is actually true for any measurable set $A$ of $\R^d.$ In particular, if $\mu(A)=0$ then it follows that $\eta(A)=0$ and so $\eta$ is absolutely continuous with respect to $\mu$.
 Since $\eta_n$ converges, the sequence $\pi_n \in \Pi(\eta_n,\nu)$ is also tight.
 One can thus assume without loss of generality that it converges to some $\pi \in \Pi(\eta,\nu)$ in the weak topology.
-If $u$ is some compactly supported function on $\R^d$, it holds
+If $u$ is some compactly supported function on $\R^d$, then